cathydutton/cathydutton.github.io/_drafts/2017-03-19-can-we-just-use-css-now?.md

 date:   2017-03-19
 ---

 CSS preprocessors have become a standard feature of front end applications.
-Features provided by the likes of Sass, Scss, Less, Stylus and Rework allow CSS to be approached in a ways not previously possible.
+Features provided by the likes of Sass, Scss, Less, Stylus and Rework allow CSS to be approached in ways not previously possible.
 Variables allow for the re-use of properties, mixins help output DRY CSS and functions allow for calculations to be made.

 The questions I have started to ask myself lately however are: